sib-swiss/Data-analysis-in-practice/docs/index.md

 Rachel Marcone

-##Attribution
+##Credits

-Parts of this course is inspired by previous developed course of Frederic Schutz and Isabelle Dupanloup.
+Parts of this course were inspired by a previous course developed by Frederic Schutz and Isabelle Dupanloup.

 ## Material